itiligent/Sonos-OpenWRT-VLANs/README.md

 **Warning with muticast proxy:**

-Sonos device discovery requires SSDP relay across router interfaces, **_however IGMPproxy disables SSDP relay by default because it shares the same multicast address (239.255.255.250) with the broader uPnP suite._** As such, be advised that without properly restricting multicast, there is potential for all other uPnP traffic to punch holes everywhere (especially if uPnP can reach the WAN interface!).
-This guide shows how to remove the default IGMPproxy restriction and **_safely allow SSDP relay_** between just the LAN, GUEST & IOT VLANs.
+Sonos device discovery requires SSDP relay across router interfaces, **_however IGMPproxy (wisely) disables the SSDP multicast address 239.255.255.250 by default as this address is also used by the broader uPnP suite._** As such, be advised that proxied multicast should only be allowed explicitly where needed.
+There are many security risks with unrestricted uPnP traffic, especially if allowed to reach the WAN interface.
+This guide shows how to remove the default IGMPproxy restriction and **_limit SSDP relay between just the LAN, GUEST & IOT VLANs_**.

-It is strongly recommended to include all firewall rules below as a baseline minimum.
-You should also **remove/disable any Universal Plug & Play packages present**.
+It is strongly recommended to include all firewall rules provided in this guide as a baseline minimum.
+You should also **remove or disable any Universal Plug & Play packages present**.
 If legacy uPnP is a requirement, you may need to further restrict uPnP very carefully as required.
 [See OpenWRT's uPnP warning here.](https://openwrt.org/docs/guide-user/firewall/upnp/start)

 ---